Bachelor of Science in Health Management

 |Also available 100% Online||Yes|

-Formats: The Fast-Track Bachelor of Science in Health Management is also available for students who would like to complete this degree at their own pace, visit our Bachelor of Science in Health Management web page.
+Formats: The Bachelor of Science in Health Management is also available in an 18-month, Fast-Track format if you're transferring into the College of Professional Studies with an associate degree or equivalent credits.
+For more information, visit our Fast-Track Bachelor of Science in Health Management page.

 Learn why the Bachelor of Science in Health Management is a good fit for you; watch our recent webinar on the program.